tytydraco/yessleep/out/Taxidermy_of_my_wife_went_horribly_wrong_please_help_me_Part_4.md

 The smell hit me a second later.

 Old, wet decay layered with animal piss, sharp and ammoniac, burning the back of my throat.
-I thought I was used to smells like that; years of working with animals, but apparently I was in the wrong.
+I thought I was used to smells like that; years of working with animals, but apparently, I was in the wrong.

 I circled the mound slowly, watching it from every angle, looking for something, anything, that would tell me what I was supposed to see.
 A shape.
 A break in the pattern.
 A sign that I hadn’t come all this way for nothing.
 But there was nothing.
 Just spoiled matter piled on spoiled matter.